AlexKupreev/kohana-cheatsheet/README.md

 ##Usage

 Browse http://example.com/cs

+Click on a question sign near the class name to see the class description.

 Click on a property/method name to see its parameters and description (if they exist).
 Click one more time to hide block.
 Or click on "close" button inside the description block to close it.